CUNY Graduate Center: Mina Rees Library

 The Mina Rees Library, named after former president Mina Rees, supports the research, teaching, and learning activities of the CUNY Graduate Center by connecting its community with print materials, electronic resources, research assistance and instruction, and expertise about the complexities of scholarly communication.
-Situated on three floors of the CUNY Graduate Center, the library is a hub for discovery, delivery, and digitization, as well as a place for solitary study.
+Situated on three floors of the CUNY Graduate Center, the library is a hub for discovery, delivery, digitization, and a place for solitary study.
 The library offers many services, including research consultations, a 24/7 online chat service with reference librarians, and workshops and webinars on using research tools.

 The library also serves as a gateway to the collections of other CUNY libraries, the New York Public Library (NYPL), and libraries worldwide.
 It participates in a CUNY-wide book delivery system and offers an interlibrary loan service to bring materials from outside CUNY to Graduate Center scholars.
-The main branch of NYPL is just a few blocks up Fifth Avenue, and NYPL's Science, Industry and Business Library is just around the corner inside the B. Altman Building.
+The main branch of NYPL is just a few blocks north on Fifth Avenue, and NYPL's Science, Industry and Business Library is just around the corner inside the B. Altman Building.
 CUNY Graduate Center students and faculty are NYPL's primary academic constituents, with borrowing privileges from NYPL research collections.
 NYPL's participation in the Manhattan Research Library Initiative (MaRLI) extends borrowing privileges for CUNY Graduate Center students to NYU and Columbia libraries as well.

 The Mina Rees Library is a key participant in the CUNY Graduate Center's digital initiatives.
-It supports the digital scholarship of students and faculty, and promotes the understanding, creation, and use of open access literature.
+It supports the digital scholarship of students and faculty and promotes the understanding, creation, and use of open-access literature.
 Among its special collections is the Activist Women's Voices collection, an oral history project focused on unheralded New York City community-based women activists.